-Effective January 1, 20XX capital of approximately \$ was contributed to the Partnership including \$received prior to December 31, 20XX, which is s shown as prepaid subscription in the accompanying statement of assets and liabilities.
-For the period od January 1, 20 XX until (Auditor's Report Date) was withdrawn from the Partnership.
-In n addition, \$ of General Partner's capital was transferred to Limited Partners' capital.
+Effective January 1, 20XX capital of approximately \$XXX,XXX was contributed to the Partnership, including \$XXX,XXX received prior to December 31, 20XX, which includes contributions from the affiliated limited partners of \$XXX,XXX, and is shown as prepaid capital contributions in the accompanying statement of assets and liabilities.
+For the period January 1, 20XX until (Auditors' Report Date) \$\\\\\\ was withdrawn from the Partnership, including withdrawals by the affiliated limited partners of \$XXX,XXX.
+In addition, \$XXX,XXX of General Partner's capital was transferred to Limited Partners' capital.